OpenRoberta/robertalab-ev3dev/README.md

 ## configuration ##
 The brickman ui will store configuration data under /etc/openroberta.conf.
 All configuration can be edited from the UI.
-If there is a need to manully change the config, it is adviced to stop brickman.
+If there is a need to manually change the config, it is advised to stop brickman.

 ## Testing ##
 ``python3 -m unittest discover roberta`` or ``nosetests``.